The Latest | UN Climate Summit | Headlines

 ___ The mother of a leading jailed Egyptian pro-democracy activist who is on a hunger and water strike went to the prison where her son is held for the third day in a row on Wednesday in hope of getting proof that he is still alive amid increasingly growing concerns about his health.

-Alaa Abdel-Fattah, also a UK citizen, escalated his months-long hunger strike and stopped drinking water Sunday to coincide with the start of the Egypt-hosted UN climate summit on November 6.
+Alaa Abdel-Fattah, also a U.K. citizen, escalated his months-long hunger strike and stopped drinking water Sunday to coincide with the start of the Egypt-hosted U.N. climate summit on Nov.
+6.

 His family has been lobbying for his release for months, taking advantage of the international spotlight on Egypt's human rights record at COP27.